helrond/clbsj.org/_posts/2020-12-01-repotting-updated.md

 Could you join with us today to help us cultivate this new growth?
 Please consider making a regular pledge, which will help us to start 2021 on a firm foundation.
-You can make contributions by mail or via paypal -- go to [clbsj.org/donate](https://clbsj.org/donate) for links and instructions..
+You can make contributions by mail or via paypal -- go to [clbsj.org/donate](https://clbsj.org/donate) for links and instructions.

 Do you have other ideas for how to support CLBSJ?
 If you are a pastor or church leader, could your church designate a gift from your pastor’s